nautobot/nautobot-app-netbox-importer/docs/dev/importer.md

 ### Reading Nautobot Data

-`NautobotAdapter()` initiates and reads from the Nautobot database, considering only models with at least one instance of imported data.
+`NautobotAdapter()` reads from the Nautobot database, considering only models with at least one instance of imported data from source.
+To add data to the DiffSync structure, it uses `DiffSyncModel()` classes created in the previous steps.

 ### Syncing to Nautobot

 Data sync to Nautobot is executed using `nautobot_adapter.sync_from(source_adapter)` from the `diffsync` library.
 The `instance.save()` method is used, accommodating instances that fail `instance.clean()`.
-These instances are stored for subsequent verification after the transaction is committed.
+These instances are verified in the following step.

 ### Validating the Data

-After saving all instances, the system verifies the data consistency by re-running `clean()` on instances that failed during the sync.
+After saving all instances, the system verifies the data consistency by re-running `clean()` on instances that failed during the previous step.
+All validation errors are collected and can be displayed to the user.

 ### Committing the Transaction